oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/BuildTransactionResult.md

 The `from` method in the `BuildTransactionResult` object takes an `UnsignedTransaction` as input and returns a `BuildTransactionResult`.
 The `UnsignedTransaction` is a model class that represents a transaction that has not been signed yet.
 The `from` method uses the `serialize` method from the `org.oxygenium.serde` package to convert the `UnsignedTransaction` to a hex string and assigns it to the `unsignedTx` field.
 It also assigns the `gasAmount`, `gasPrice`, `id`, `fromGroup`, and `toGroup` fields of the `UnsignedTransaction` to the corresponding fields in the `BuildTransactionResult` object.

-This code is likely used in the larger Alephium project to build and serialize transactions before they are signed and broadcasted to the network.
+This code is likely used in the larger Oxygenium project to build and serialize transactions before they are signed and broadcasted to the network.
 The `BuildTransactionResult` object provides a convenient way to package the results of building a transaction and pass them around the codebase.
 The `from` method is likely used in conjunction with other methods to build and sign transactions.

 Example usage: